Home of: Sc Morgans Island Labradors and Island

 goats are vaccinated, wormed and hooves trimmed at least once per year.

 We currently have a small group of 2018 does that would make an excellent starter herd.
 Most of these young does, if not already Moon spotted or blue eyed, may very well carry the genetics.
-They will be ready to breed this fall."
+They will be ready to breed for 2020 kids.

 Offered Services: The